lucadiliello/anlpir-project-2018/README.md

 ```
 to greedy search for the best parameters configuration.

-* Word Embedding models have to be added manually to the models folder since they are really large files.
+* Word Embedding models have to be added manually to the `./models` folder since they are really large files.